xmos/lib_adat/doc/rst/lib_adat.rst

 Introduction
 ************

-The ADAT Lightpipe, officially the ADAT Optical Interface, is a standard for the transfer of digita audio between equipment via optical cable.
+The ADAT Lightpipe, officially the ADAT Optical Interface, is a standard for the transfer of digital audio between equipment via optical cable.
 The data transmission rate is determined by the transmitter, and the receiver has to recover the sample rate.
-ADAT can carry eight channels of uncompressed digital adudio at sample-rates of 44.1 or 48 kHz.
+ADAT can carry eight channels of uncompressed digital audio at sample-rates of 44.1 or 48 kHz.

 Important characteristics of ``lib_adat`` are the following: